|

 spaces. mm appends suffix to title in the body of the

-TC).
-This facility can be used to annotate the heading
+This facility can be used to annotate the heading title

-title with a footnote. suffix should not interpolate
+with a footnote. suffix should not interpolate the F

-registers set a threshold, where heading levels at or
+thresholds, where heading levels at or below a threshold

 Heading layout.
 Register Ej sets a threshold for page

-in register Hps1, and by the amount in Hps2 otherwise.
+register Hps1, and by the amount in Hps2 otherwise.
+The Hb

-The Hb register sets a threshold at which a break occurs
+register sets a threshold at which a break occurs after the

-after the heading, and register Hs sets a threshold below
+heading, and register Hs sets a threshold within which

-which vertical space follows it.
-If the heading level is
+vertical space follows it.
+If the heading level is above

-paragraph text follows on the same output line.
+produces a run-in heading; paragraph text follows on the

-Otherwise, register Hi configures the indentation of text
+same output line.
+Otherwise, register Hi configures the

-string.
-The string HP likewise assigns a type size to
+string HP likewise assigns a type size to each heading

 Heading number format.
 Registers named H1 through H14